ageyev/ageyev.github.io/docs/UN/veto_power.md

 From January until August 1950, the Soviet Union had boycotted the UN Security Council in protest that representatives of the [Republic of China](https://en.wikipedia.org/wiki/Taiwan) and not of the People's Republic of China held a permanent seat on the Council.

-During this period, SC decisions were made without the voice of the Soviet Union, and they are accepted as legitimate, including by the Soviet Union itself.
+During this period, SC decisions were made without the voice of the Soviet Union, and they were accepted as legitimate, including by the Soviet Union itself.

 Most importantly, this includes [UN SC Resolution #84 (1950) of 7 July 1950](https://en.wikipedia.org/wiki/United_Nations_Security_Council_Resolution_84), which authorized the deployment of troops under the UN flag into South Korea.